Skip to main content

 Overview

 The following documentation assumes a trader is setting up for both live market data feeds, and trade execution.
-The full Polymarket integration consists of an assortment of components, which can be used together or separately depending on the users needs.
+The full Polymarket integration consists of an assortment of components, which can be used together or separately depending on the user's needs.

 • PolymarketWebSocketClient: Low-level WebSocket API connectivity (built on top of the Nautilus WebSocketClient written in Rust).